TengjiaoHE/MOR-adiabatic-mode/README.md

 Note：

-Folders 'ASA_wedge_kj/' and 'CosHill_kj/' contain the horizontal wavenumbers k_rj, eigenfunctions at the receiver depth, and mode excitation at the source depth for the wedge and canyon examples, respectively, with the reference solution stored in the associated folders.
-Running Exam1 and Exam2 direclty reproduces the results presented in Figs. 7-13 of the [JSV paper](https://doi.org/10.1016/j.jsv.2024.118617).
+Folders 'ASA_wedge_kj/' and 'CosHill_kj/' contain: 1) the horizontal wavenumbers k_rj, 2) eigenfunctions at the receiver depth, and 3)  mode excitation at the source depth for the wedge and canyon examples, respectively.
+Benchmark reference solution is archived in the associated folders.
+Execution of the MATLAB scripts Exam1.m and Exam2.m will regenerate all numerical results underlying Figures 7-13 in the [JSV paper](https://doi.org/10.1016/j.jsv.2024.118617).

 # Gaussian canyon case